SnowdenNeuroverse/NeuroNotebooks/README.md

   - open a Julia Notebook in your Neuroverse Notebooks session
   - run the following code
+    - Pkg.clone("https://github.com/SnowdenNeuroverse/NeuroJulia.git") #This only needs to be run once in a session
     - using NeuroJulia
     - NeuroJulia.get_notebook(notebook="NotebookAdminCommands.ipynb")